d3iven005/PLATO-tools/README.md

  3. Modify the parameters in "input.py" as needed, and run this code.
  4. The output will be saved in the "01_results/" folder, visualise the "*.cube" file by VMD or other visualisation software.
 # EXAMPLE
 Some "*.wf" and "*.xyz" files have been pre-placed in the "00_inputdata/" folder.
-The default input file is configured for ELF calculation of a water molecule.
+The default input file is configured for ELF calculation of a Caffeine molecule.

 ![demo](images/Caffeine_ELF.png)